 Who is responsible for retained items during surgery?

 A medical professional is responsible for retained items during surgery.
-The operating room’s surgeon and medical staff must ensure nothing is left inside you.
+The operating room’s surgeon and medical staff must follow good perioperative practice and ensure nothing is left inside you.

-After surgery, a checklist must be followed for all items used during surgery.
+Surgical counts must be followed for all items used during surgery, to avoid the problem of a retained foreign object .
 Surgical instruments should be checked both before and after surgery to make sure they are intact.
 Swabs should be counted, and none should be left inside your body.

 Medical negligence happens when the surgeon or staff do not do their job properly.
 Any retained items during surgery result from medical negligence, and someone is responsible for it happening to you.